Sick-IT/token-operator/README.md

 ## Get the enterprise version

 The enterprise version supports `group` and `project` GitLab tokens as well as `hashicorp` vault.
+Additional features may be requested as well.

 Contact us at: toop@sickit.eu

 ## How it works

-This shows the application flow, checking the vault item first, so that it fails early if we don't have access.
+This shows the application flow, checking the vault item first, so that it fails early if we don't have access to the vault.
-Main flow is left, once the token and vault item exist.
+The main flow is left, once the token and vault item exist.

 ```mermaid
 flowchart TD